Dr Sarah Baker

-Dr. Sarah Baker is postgraduate Course Leader and Senior Lecturer in Nutrition and Dietetics.
+Dr. Sarah Baker is Course Director for Postgraduate Nutrition and Dietetics.
 She obtained her BSc (Hons) ‘Dietetics’ from Leeds Beckett University followed by her MSc in ‘Health Services Research’ and PhD in ‘Health Sciences’ from York University.

 A clinical Dietitian by background, Sarah worked in the NHS for a number of years specialising in nutrition support, haematology, and gastroenterology.
 She completed her MRC funded masters in Health Services Research at York University examining decision making processes surrounding the initiation of artificial nutrition support.
 She went on to complete an ESRC funded PhD utilising multi-methods to investigate the social patterning and perceptions of alcohol use amongst mothers with pre-school aged children.
 She continued work at York as a research fellow in the Mental Health and Addictions research group (MHARG) on a national project that examined the extent and diversity of hospital-based Alcohol Health Worker provision.

-Sarah’s research interests lie in health services research, health inequalities, clinical nutrition education and decision making, alcohol use in families, provision of alcohol services and interventions in relation to alcohol, mental health and addiction, multi-methods research and qualitative research methodologies.
+Sarah’s research interests lie in health services research, health inequalities, clinical nutrition, alcohol use in families, provision of alcohol services and interventions in relation to alcohol, mental health and addiction, multi-methods research and qualitative research methodologies.